How to Write a Consulting Contract (Guide): Types and Terms to Include

 Example: All Work Product and Deliverables are and shall be considered a work made for hire for XYZ as such term is defined in Section 101 of the Copyright Act of 1976, as amended, and that as such XYZ owns and shall continue to own all right, title and interest in and to the Work Product and Deliverables.

-Independent consultants and small business owners who oppose the use of written contracts may claim to do so for a variety of reasons, but the reality is that contracts are simply a written record the agreement between consultant and client.
-Read More on the MBO Partners blog.
+Independent consultants and small business owners who oppose the use of written contracts may claim to do so for a variety of reasons, but the reality is that contracts are simply a written record of the agreement between consultant and client.
+Read more on the MBO Partners blog.

-While you should be willing to provide fair protection for your clients, you should watch out for limitations and how they will impact your engagement; and try to retain reasonable ability to work within community/space without giving up all of your rights.
+While you should be willing to provide fair protection for your clients, be sure to watch out for limitations and how they will impact your engagement.
+Also, try to retain a reasonable ability to work within a community/space without giving up all your rights.

-Most large companies require their vendors to carry an expensive general liability policy (this can be upward of $1million or even higher in some cases).
-It is a good idea to have this insurance, and you should expect that some of your clients will have insurance requirements in their contracts.
-In some industries and situations, including professional service providers, vendors, and users of public property, insurance requirements are expected.
-Contact an insurance provider and give them the specific language in the contract, and they can usually provide the policy for you at a reasonable cost.
+Most large companies require their vendors to carry an expensive general liability policy, which can be upward of $1 million or even higher in some cases.
+It’s a good idea to have this type of insurance, and you should expect that some of your clients will have insurance requirements in their contracts.
+In some industries and circumstances—such as those involving professional service providers, vendors, and users of public property—insurance requirements are standard.
+Contact an insurance provider and give them the specific language in the contract.
+They can usually provide the policy for you at a reasonable cost.

 Example: Consultant shall not, during the period in which this Agreement is in effect, provide similar or like Services on behalf of any other entity which is an actual or prospective competitor of XYZ, including companies or entities in the business of providing _____ services.

 However, some client-provided contracts may have additional insurance requirements.
-Worker’s compensation insurance is not always required by the state law, but your client may require it.
+Worker’s compensation insurance is not always required by state law, but your client may require it.
 Clients may be attempting to limit their liability and protect against misclassification.
-Clients may also require Errors and Omissions (E&O) insurance, which is essentially a professional liability or malpractice insurance.
+Clients may also require Errors and Omissions (E&O) insurance, which serves as a type of professional liability or malpractice insurance.

-E&O insurance can be costly.
-These provisions should be reviewed and carefully considered.
-It is often fair and reasonable for your clients to require insurance, but sometimes a “standard” contract may contain insurance terms that do not squarely apply to your situation.
+E&O insurance can be costly, so it’s important to review these provisions carefully.
+While it’s often fair and reasonable for your clients to require insurance, a “standard” contract may include insurance terms that don’t apply to your situation.

-You may not be able to negotiate these terms as freely as you like – some of your clients may consider these terms non-negotiable – so make sure you read the terms and make sure you can comply with what you agree to.
+Keep in mind that you may not be able to negotiate the contract as much as you like—some of your clients may consider the terms non-negotiable—so make sure you read the entire document and make sure you can comply with it.

-Consider working with an independent worker business operating system/service provider (MBO is just one example) that can bundle these expensive insurances into their overall program fees, enabling hassle-free coverage along with other business benefits.
+Consider working with an independent worker business operating system or service provider (MBO Partners is just one example) that can bundle these expensive insurances into their overall program fees, offering hassle-free coverage along with other business benefits.

 Other Provisions and Contract Oddities